SECURIoTESIGN/SECURIoTESIGN/SecD4CLOUDMOBILEv1.4/attack_models/csrf_attack_model.md

 2. **Same-Site Cookies**: Use SameSite cookie attribute which allows you to declare if your cookie should be restricted to a first-party or same-site context.
 This can help to prevent CSRF attacks by making it impossible for a browser to send a cookie along with cross-site requests.

-3. **Checking HTTP Headers**: Many CSRF attacks are done via AJAX from a different domain, which typically don't include certain headers that are included in same-domain requests.
+3. **Checking HTTP Headers**: Many CSRF attacks are done via AJAX from a different domain, which typically do not include certain headers that are included in same-domain requests.
 Checking for these headers on the server can be a good way to block CSRF attacks.

 4. **User Interaction**: Require user interaction for sensitive actions.
 For example, you could require the user to re-enter their password or use a CAPTCHA.